 With the class, make a list of fascinating fly facts.
 Show students several websites that have basic information about flies.
 For example, visit the Stories and Children website.
 Ask students the questions about flies, share the answers provided, and discuss the detailed illustration and diagram of a fly.
 On a whiteboard or chart paper, write down the facts that students find most interesting and amazing.

-Reading/Oral Language Connection
+Reading and Oral Language Connection

 Rate the Book